pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 * **Proposal:** To test an idea or make a decision.
 Is a visual representation of how the group feels,.

---- **Invite workshop attendees to join a 'Workshop' Loomio group and participate.**
+--- **Invite workshop attendees to join a “Workshop” Loomio group and participate.**

 * **Vote**: Select a position and quickly express your thoughts about it.
 Change it at any time while the proposal is still open